 I just move on, try not to think about it too much really.
-Not every shop in the UK sell the same products.
+Not every shop in the UK sells the same products.
 If so, that would be boring.
 So I just appreciate the ones who do want to stock my products and move away from those who don't.

 What advice would you give someone who's thinking about starting to wholesale?

 I would say, have tough skin.
 You will be rejected.
 But move forward and focus on those that do want to stock your products.
-And the little shops that stock your products might be your best customers, because they might continuously come back to you.
+And the little shops that stock your products might be your best customers because they might continuously come back to you.
 And rather than focus on the big shops, think about all the small shops you are in, when added up they will help you more than you imagined.

 Any other wise words?

 YES!
 Be careful with your pricing!!!
 Make sure it is right before sending out a price list to everyone ...personal experience haha!